NEUROFUSIONInc/fusion/fusionMobile/README.md

 - Share screen should eventually allow users select what prompts & who they want to share the results to in Fusion :)

+# Setting environment variables

+Expo handles environment variables a little different than regular web app.
+We set them in the app.config.ts file. and then use constants.
+See appInsights.js for an example.
+More docs - https://docs.expo.dev/build-reference/variables/